Grimoldi/ferrea-adrs/MSD-04-Database-for-service.md

 The design takes more importance, since aggregation now has a critical role in the separation of duty between microservices.

-Each microservice will have a specific user, with its ACL to implement.
+Each microservice should have a specific user, with its ACL to implement.

+However, since at the moment I'm running Aura free, there's only a single user.

+As a POC/Hobby project with will be fine.